-Using Amazon Security Token Service - Amazon Snowball Edge Developer Guide
+Using Amazon Security Token Service on a Snowball Edge - Amazon Snowball Edge Developer Guide

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).